My Social Care Journey

 If the professionals at the meeting that your family situation has not improved, they may decide that living at home might not be best for you at that time.
 In this case, living with someone else who could help support you improve your needs may be in your best interest.

 If you would like to express what you are feeling before one of these meetings, you can share this with the professionals by using the Mind Of My Own app

-If you have a disability and, or special educational and you and your family need some extra support, the Children with Disabilities team will work with you and your family to help support your needs.
+If you have a disability and, or special educational needs and you and your family need some extra support.
+The Children with Disabilities team will work with you and your family to help support your needs.
 This team is made up of specialist Social Workers and Occupational Therapists.

-When you reach the age of 14 your wishes and feelings will be written into a Transition Plan which will help professional support you in your future.
+When you reach the age of 14 your wishes and feelings will be written into a Transition Plan which will help professionals support you in your future.